HBPSP8Repo/bootstrap-mip-app/README.md

     ```html
     <script src="scripts/app/myapp/js/script.js"></script>
     ```
-    Note that you can add some code in the controler `app/scripts/app/myapp/myapp.controller.js`.
 - Add a logo or some images because we like it -> put your images in the `app/images/myapp/` folder) :
     ```html
     <div class="container-fluid mt">